sepisoad/passmass/README.md

 # ![a](images/passmass_64.png)

-a storage less password manager extension for chrome
+a storage less password manager extension for chrome and firefox

-firefox and mobile app are comming soon
+android and ios mobile apps are comming soon

 for this project i used a free icon from [flaticon.com](https://www.flaticon.com/free-icon/tickets_2959814?term=pass&page=1&position=9)